Göteborg City Race: History

 It was inaugurated during June 2008, hosting one round of the Swedish Touring Car Championship (STCC), along with supporting races.
 The main event was won by Honda Racing driver Thed Björk.
 The success of the event with close to 40,000 spectators saw a return.
 On 11 February 2010, touringcartimes.com reported that Sport & Evenemang had secured four more years of racing on the street circuit.

 In 2012, the STCC was replaced by the TTA – Racing Elite League.
 The merged STCC – Racing Elite League visited Göteborg in 2013 and 2014.

 The circuit

 Göteborg City Circuit had a total length of 1.575 km with the longest straight at approximately 650 m.
 The two hairpins at each end of the circuit which were very wide in and out and promising good overtaking possibilities because they were the reminiscents of those at the Hockenheimring.

 Lap records

-The official race lap records at the Göteborg City Arena are listed as:
+The fastest official race lap records at the Göteborg City Arena are listed as: